danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

 ## MiCE 5035 Tutorial: 16s feature extraction

 ### Background
-This tutorial is an introduction to extracting taxonomic features from 16S or shotgun sequencing data, and performing alpha diversity and beta diversity analysis.
+This tutorial is an introduction to extracting taxonomic features from 16S sequencing data, and performing alpha diversity and beta diversity analysis.

 Some of this tutorial uses QIIME 1.9.1 to perform basic analysis.
 QIIME2 provides